 This lesson is a group projects for up to 20 students.
 It begins as a project on color and ends up as a large scale portrait that was inspired by the paintings of the American artist, Chuck Close.

 Perspective Drawing is a technique used to represent three-dimensional images on a two-dimensional picture plane.
-In our series of lessons on perspective drawing we explain the various methods of constructing an image with perspective and show how these are used by artists and illustrators.
+In our series of lessons on perspective drawing we explain the various methods of constructing an image with perspective and demonstrate how these are used by artists and illustrators.

 Our Pen and Ink Drawing Lessons illustrate two different approaches to drawing with pen, ink and color wash.
 The first approach explores a very detailed and careful technique, while the second uses a bolder and more expressive technique.
 There are also some worksheets to help you practice you pen and ink drawing techniques.